codeclown/smart-number-inputs/readme.md

 Modern browsers.

-Utilizes `Array.forEach`, `addEventListener` and `DOMElement.setSelectionRange`.
-All of these can be polyfilled if support for ancient browsers is desired.
+Utilizes `addEventListener` and `DOMElement.setSelectionRange`.
+Both of these can be polyfilled if support for ancient browsers is desired.

 ## License